-To address environmental issues as a global organization, we are committed to help create a sustainable environment and society.
-We have a long-term vision with a CO2 emission target for 2050.
-We will be a source of products and services that help solve environmental problems.
-In addition, we will link these products and services to our business plan in order to use them for our own growth.
-We announced New Eco Vision 2050 at the same time that we started our new medium-term environmental plan in fiscal 2017.
-We have announced the even more ambitious goal of becoming "carbon negative."
-By 2050, we plan to reduce CO2 emissions by more than the amount of CO2 that we produce by working with suppliers, customers, communities and other stakeholders.
-To solve environmental issues while continuing to grow, we have started an initiative for the growth of sales and earnings by helping solve social problems from the standpoint of the Sustainable Development Goals, in addition to targeting environmental issues.
-The central themes of these initiatives are global and digital.
-To accomplish these goals, we have a "3 Greens Campaign" consisting of green products, green factories and green marketing.
-We are creating an environmental plan that encompasses the entire life cycle of products and executing this plan on a global scale.
-This life cycle starts with the development of products and extends through procurement, production, distribution, sales and service activities.
-The cycle ends with the collection and recycling of end-of-life products.
 There are many social issues today, such as the aging of Japan's population and shortage of workers.
 The Company aims for solutions for such social issues in order to work on solving issues faced by people who work in offices, factories, hospitals, nursing care facilities and other locations.
 Services that reduce the work load for nursing care personnel are one example because these services help solve problems involving an aging population.
 The Company made full-scale entry into the area of precision medicine in fiscal 2017.
 This is contributing to the reduction of medical expenses and social security expenses by helping with drug discovery at pharmaceutical companies and providing support for the diagnosis of patients.
 The Company performs CSR activities across its entire supply chain based on the recognition of the importance of creating a sustainable society that respects human rights.
 For CSR procurement, the Company has established a Procurement Policy and a Supplier Code of Conduct.
 We work as a unified team with suppliers with regard to labor (human rights), ethics, safety and hygiene, the environment, and other aspects of operations.
 In addition, we have a Conflict Mineral Resource Policy that includes investigations of suppliers at the beginning of supply chains in order to prevent violations of human rights caused by conflicts.
 Development of Policies on In the Konica Minolta Group Charter of Corporate Behavior, the Company Information Provision to declares "the Company communicates with society at large and discloses Stakeholders corporate information in fairly and adequately".
 A Corporate Information Disclosure Committee is established to ensure that important corporate information of the Group is disclosed in a timely, appropriate and impartial manner.
 Other [Promoting Health Management] At Konica Minolta, the health of employees is the foundation for all activities.
 Based on the Konica Minolta Group Health Declaration, we foster a corporate culture that places priority on good health.
 To fully utilize corporate resources and the resources of the Company's health insurance association, we have a unified management structure (collaborative health) for planning and taking actions.
 This structure supports numerous initiatives for preserving and improving the health of our workforce.
 We categorize people with health risks, whether physical or mental, and establish reduction and other goals for them.
-Then we take actions for reaching those goals.
+Then we take actions for reaching those goals. ·

 For physical well-being, all group companies in Japan participate in a program to prevent health problems from becoming serious.
 Employees undergo periodic medical examinations.
-Individuals at risk receive guidance from industrial health professionals and are urged to see a physician for a thorough examination.
+Individuals at risk receive individual guidance from industrial health professionals and are urged to see a physician for a thorough examination.
 For mental well-being, all employees undergo a stress check twice every year.
 Results are used for individuals to take better care of themselves.
 In workplaces where stress is high, there are measures to reduce the level of stress.

-We have established health indicators for the visualization of how healthy a person is.
+We have established multiple health indicators for the visualization of how healthy a person is.
 These indicators are used to make people aware of the need to make improvements and for various support programs that enable people to lead a healthier life.
-In recognition of these activities, the Company was selected as a 2018 Health and Productivity Management Stock Selection under a joint program of the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.
-This was the third time the Company was selected.
+In recognition of these activities, the Company was selected as a 2019 Health and Productivity Management Stock Selection under a joint program of the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange.
+This was the fourth time the Company was selected in the past five years.